tkn-tub/ns3-gym/doc/manual/source/tracing.rst

 Ascii Tracing Device Helpers
 ++++++++++++++++++++++++++++

-The behavior of the ascii trace helper ``mixin`` is substantially similar to the pcap version.
+The behavior of the ASCII trace helper ``mixin`` is substantially similar to the pcap version.
 Take a look at ``src/network/helper/trace-helper.h`` if you want to follow the discussion while looking at real code.

-The class ``AsciiTraceHelperForDevice`` adds the high level functionality for using ascii tracing to a device helper class.
-As in the pcap case, every device must implement a single virtual method inherited from the ascii trace ``mixin``.::
+The class ``AsciiTraceHelperForDevice`` adds the high level functionality for using ASCII tracing to a device helper class.
+As in the pcap case, every device must implement a single virtual method inherited from the ASCII trace ``mixin``.::

   virtual void EnableAsciiInternal (Ptr<OutputStreamWrapper> stream, std::string prefix, Ptr<NetDevice> nd) = 0;

 The signature of this method reflects the device-centric view of the situation at this level; and also the fact that the helper may be writing to a shared output stream.
-All of the public ascii-trace-related methods inherited from class ``AsciiTraceHelperForDevice`` reduce to calling this single device- dependent implementation method.
-For example, the lowest level ascii trace methods,::
+All of the public ASCII-trace-related methods inherited from class ``AsciiTraceHelperForDevice`` reduce to calling this single device- dependent implementation method.
+For example, the lowest level ASCII trace methods,::

   void EnableAscii (std::string prefix, Ptr<NetDevice> nd);
   void EnableAscii (Ptr<OutputStreamWrapper> stream, Ptr<NetDevice> nd);

 will call the device implementation of ``EnableAsciiInternal`` directly, providing either a valid prefix or stream.
-All other public ascii tracing methods will build on these low-level functions to provide additional user-level functionality.
-What this means to the user is that all device helpers in the system will have all of the ascii trace methods available; and these methods will all work in the same way across devices if the devices implement ``EnablAsciiInternal`` correctly.
+All other public ASCII tracing methods will build on these low-level functions to provide additional user-level functionality.
+What this means to the user is that all device helpers in the system will have all of the ASCII trace methods available; and these methods will all work in the same way across devices if the devices implement ``EnablAsciiInternal`` correctly.